12:32 15 February 2012

 This, however, was just the start of the club's development and ambitions.
 The careful planning continued and Turner had the distinction of leading Oxford United into the Sixth Round of the FA Cup in 1964 - the first of only four Fourth Division sides to ever get that far.

 The Sixth Round match against Preston also set a record attendance figure for The Manor.
-A staggering 22,750 crammed into the ground for the game against the previous season's beaten finalists (hard to imagine when The Manor's capacity in modern times was less than 10,000).
+A staggering 22,750 crammed into the ground for the game against the previous season's beaten finalists.

 One year later Oxford crept into the last promotion place of the Fourth Division to move into the Third Division where the club established itself for two years until winning the Championship under the captaincy of Ron Atkinson.

-After eight consecutive seasons in Division Two Oxford United was relegated for the first time in its entire history at the end of the 1975/76 season.
+After eight consecutive seasons in Division Two Oxford United were relegated for the first time in their entire history at the end of the 1975/76 season.
 Poor results and a precarious financial position followed.
 Two managers (Mick Brown and Bill Asprey) came and went, before millionaire publisher Robert Maxwell saved the club from bankruptcy in January 1982.

 The Glory Years